Bounds on the covariance matrix of the Sherrington-Kirkpatrick model: Nonzero external field and related work

 Similarly to the zero external field case, one can attempt to make the approximation~\eqref{eq:nonzeroy} precise by showing that for $\beta$ small enough, e.g., below the AT line when $y$ is Gaussian, we have

 where $m = (\langle \sigma_i \rangle)_{i=1}^n$ is the mean vector of $\mu_{y}$.

 Boundedness of $\E \|\cov(\mu_{y})\|_{\text{op}}$ would then follow if one can show that $\lambda_{\text{max}}\big(\nabla^2 \cuF_{\sTAP}(m)\big) \le -\eps$ for some $\eps>0$ with probability at least $1- O(1/n)$ (see Eq.~\eqref{eq:bound12}).
 Celentano~\cite{celentano2022sudakov} recently showed that the TAP free energy $\cuF_{\sTAP}$ is locally strongly concave around one of its stationary points with probability $1-o_n(1)$ by applying a Gaussian comparison theorem carefully conditioned on a sequence of sigma-fields produced by an Approximate Message Passing (AMP) iteration.
 This stationary point should presumably be close to the mean vector $\langle \sigma \rangle$; see the related works~\cite{chen2021convergence,celentano2021local}.
-The standard theory of AMP used in that paper does not yield any quantitative control on the probability of convergence, and this approach seems to fall short of obtaining the $O(1/n)$ rate needed here.
+The standard theory of AMP used in that paper does not yield any quantitative control on the probability of convergence, and this approach seems to fall short of obtaining the $O(1/n)$ rate needed to obtain operator norm bounds in expectation.

 Following the technique developed in Eldan and Shamir~\cite{eldan2022log}, which was later generalized in Chen and Eldan~\cite{chen2022localization}, a bound on operator norm of $\cov(\mu_{y})$ for an external field $y$ given by Eldan's stochastic localization process can be used to prove Poincar\'e and log-Sobolev inequalities for $\mu$.
 Our result can be seen as a small step within this larger scope.